525394680_1194323312738307_3683290559260790488_n.jpg

 Tour de France 2027

-Stage one of the world’s most prestigious cycle race will depart from Edinburgh on 2 July 2027 – whizzing through the Tweed Valley en route to Carlisle.
+Stage one of the world’s most prestigious cycle race will depart from Edinburgh on 2 July 2027 – flying through the Tweed Valley en route to Carlisle.
 Explore our section of the men’s Tour de France and discover why the valley is made for two-wheeled adventures

 Our eyes, of course, will very much be on the section of route that passes through the spectacular Tweed Valley.
 Having navigated the rolling Moorfoot Hills to the south of Edinburgh – and their first modest climb of the tour, Broad Law at Heriot – riders will arrive in our corner of Scotland fresh-legged and fast paced.